Unit rationale, description and aim

 The mission of the University confirms ACU's commitment to producing graduates who are ethical in their behaviour, demonstrate impact through empathy, and are skilled in their chosen field.

-To help students to develop these qualities, this capstone core curriculum unit stresses four key tenets of community engagement: critical reflection, active learning, student involvement in community-learning and civic engagement experiences by offering students in the Bachelor of Arts degrees the chance to undertake a placement in the local community.
+To help students to develop these qualities, this capstone core curriculum unit stresses four key tenets of community engagement: critical reflection, active learning, student involvement in community-learning and civic engagement experiences by offering students the chance to undertake a placement in the local community.
 When available, students may also apply to undertake their placement overseas through an ACU approved scheme.
 In this unit students will be contributing directly to a local community by bringing creativity, skills and initiative to a range of projects run by community groups; government; not-for-profit, social enterprise or otherwise ethically-focused organisations.
 The unit includes a module on working with children, young people and vulnerable adults that will focus on responding to concerns and developing strategies to support and keep ourselves and others safe.

 The aim of this unit is to provide students with the opportunity to improve their leadership, communication and organisational skills while making a valuable difference to the community.